AmithBV0606/TanStack-Query/README.md

 - **useQuery** : Fetches and reads data (GET requests) from an API and automatically caches the result.

 - **useMutation** : Used for creating, updating or deleting data (POST, PUT, DELETE requests) and allows triggering manual side effects.

+### Garbage collection in React-Query | gcTime - (Garbage Collection Time) :

+- In React Query v5, the `cacheTime` option in React Query has been renamed to `gcTime`.

+- When you use React Query to get data, it saves the results in a local cache.
+This means if you ask for the same data again, React Query will give you the saved data instead of making another API request.
+The cache updates automatically if the data changes, so you always get the latest information.

+- **Use Case :** Imagine you're fetching a list of users.
+If you go back to the same page, React Query will show the saved list from the cache instead of reloading it from the server, making your app faster.
+If a new user is added, React Query will automatically update the list.

+- By default, inactive queries are garbage collected after 5 minutes.
+This means that if a query is not being used for 5 minutes, the cache for that query will be cleaned up.